manoelduran/manoelduran/README.md

 - 👋 Hi, I’m Manoel Cendon Duran, I've 26 years old.
 I have a degree in civil engineering.
 Currently studying computer science.
 - 👋 I currently program with Typescript.
-I have been working with React for 1 year, and React Native for six months.
+I have been working with React for 1.3 years, and React Native for 9 months.
-- 👀 I’m interested in learning Node.js.
+- 👀 I’m learning Node.js.
 - 💞️ I'm currently working in Flimed.
 - 📫 You can find me at https://www.linkedin.com/in/manoel-cendon-duran-63aaa0105/ or https://manoelduran.com/